 What other major pieces of equipment will I need?

 Other than a bike and helmet, you’ll need a tent, sleeping bag, and sleeping pad.
-Read over our suggested packing list to see what else you might need!
+Read over our suggested packing list from 2019 to see what else you might need!

 What if I don’t have a bike, tent, sleeping bag, or sleeping pad?